sashinpivotal/dsa-students/readme.md

 ## Quick Quiz after Day 1

 - What is ".gitignore" file for?
-- What are the differences between Checked Exception vs Unchecked exceptions?
+- What are the differences between Checked Exception vs Unchecked exception?
 - What is the top-level Unchecked exception in Java?
 - What does try/catch block do in Java?